 Volunteer State Community College, an AA/EEO employer, does not discriminate on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights law.

-College employees, or applicants for employment at Volunteer State Community College, who believe they have been discriminated against or harassed based on any of the protected classes identified above should contact the College's Manager of Employee Relations and Equity at 615-230-3592 or at firstname.lastname@example.org.
+College employees, or applicants for employment at Volunteer State Community College, who believe they have been discriminated against or harassed based on any of the protected classes identified above should contact the College's Senior Director of Human Resources/AAO at 615-230-3592 or at firstname.lastname@example.org.
 For more information, please refer to the College's general non-discrimination policy.

 ADA and Reasonable Accommodation

 The Americans with Disabilities Act of 1990 (ADA) and the Americans with Disabilities Amendments Act of 2008 (ADA/AA) prohibits private employers, state and local governments, employment agencies and labor unions from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training and other terms, conditions and privileges of employment.
 A qualified employee or applicant with a disability is an individual who, with or without reasonable accommodation, can perform the essential functions of the job in question.